RenqiChen/The_Crop/README.md

     <img src="./Figure/benchmark_aft_distribution.png" alt="Benchmark Framework" width="650"/>
 </p>

 In our paper, we introduce a new Crop benchmark for crop cultivation, containing three difficulty levels.
-The benchmark will be made publicly available soon (after the review of NIPS2024).
+Now the benchmark is publicly available at https://huggingface.co/AI4Agr.
 | Level    | Count | Proportion |
 |----------|-------|------------|
 | Easy     | 1613  | 31.97%     |